matloff/polyanNA/README.md

 Again, all of our methods, both those currently in the package and those under development (see below), are **nonimputational**.

-## Extended Factor Method (EFM): treating NA as a factor level

-Our first method is an extension of the Indicator Variable Method.
+## Polynomial extension of the Missing-Indicator Method

-IVM is intended for use on numerical variables, say Age.
-It can be described as follows.
+Our first method is an extension of the Missing-Indicator Method (Miettinen, 1985).
+MIM can be described as follows.

-*IVM method*
+*MIM method*

 Say X includes some numeric variable, say Age.
-IVM add a new column to A, say Age.NA, consisting of 1s and 0s.
+MIM add a new column to A, say Age.NA, consisting of 1s and 0s.
 For any row in A for which Age is NA, the NA is replaced by 0, and Age.NA is set to 1;
 otherwise Age.NA is 0.
 So rather than trying to get the missing